Club Atletic Oradea: Grounds

-In the first 14 years of their existence (1910–1924), "the white and greens" used to play the home matches on the historical stadium of the city, Tineretului Stadium, known at that time as Rhédey Garden, with a capacity of 5,000 people.
+In the first 14 years of their existence (1910–1924), "the white and greens" used to play the home matches on the historical stadium of the city, Tineretului Stadium, known at that time as Rhédey Garden, with a capacity of 3,000 people.
 The stadium was replaced as the first ground with the opening of the new stadium, Municipal Stadium, in 1924.
 Until its dissolution, in 1963, CAO played its home matches on the Municipal Stadium, with a capacity of approx. 10,000 people, at that time.

 In 2017, after the re-establishment of the club, "the white and greens" started to play on the same Municipal Stadium, now known under the name of Iuliu Bodola Stadium, with a capacity of 11,155 on seats, the biggest from Bihor County and named after Iuliu Bodola, CAO's great player of the 1930s and 1940s.
 The home ground of CAO was established here due to the partnership with CSM Oradea and the financial support of the Municipality of Oradea, the owner of the arena.
-In the summer of 2022, CAO and the Municipality broke up the partnership and the team moved to Paleu, in the Oradea Metropolitan Area.
+In the summer of 2022, CAO and the Municipality broke up the partnership and the team moved to Paleu Sports Base, in the Oradea Metropolitan Area.

-Club Atletic Oradea plays its home matches on Paleu Sports Base in Paleu, with a capacity of 1,500 (300 on seats).
 In the past, the arena was the home ground of local team FC Paleu.

+In the summer of 2025, Paleu Sports Base entered in an extensive renovation process, so Club Atletic Oradea returned for the official matches at the historic Tineretului Stadium in Oradea, with a capacity of 3,000 people (2,900 on terraces and 100 on seats).